w512/w512/README.md

 ## Hi there 👋

-Hello there.
 My name is Nick and I'm a software engineer with extensive experience of over 20 years:
 - **JavaScript** since the 2009 year
 - **Python** since the 2006 year
 - **Swift** since the 2014 year